MitchellMarinoDev/leptos_form_tool/getting_started.md

 ## Defining the Form Layout

-Then, to define how the for should be rendered, implement the `FormToolData` trait.
+Then, to define how the form should be rendered, implement the `FormToolData` trait.
 You will need to define the style that this form will use and what context it will have.